 VICE: For the uninitiated, who are you, and what do you do?

 Neal Preston: I’m a guy who believes in good fortune, and I fell into a job that I never intended to make a career out of.
 I didn’t go to college because I was in the middle of starting a career.
-So, I’m a guy who discovered rock and roll music the day The Beatles were on Ed Sullivan, and also had been given a camera around 11.
-Both those things were my hobbies, and those two things morphed into my super-hobby.
+So, I’m a guy who discovered rock 'n' roll music the day the Beatles were on Ed Sullivan, and also had been given a camera around 11.
+Both those things were my hobbies, and those two things morphed into my super hobby.

 When you got your first camera, did you know anything about film?